metal-toolbox/auditevent/README.md

 A small and flexible library to help you create audit events.

+It also includes a helper container image for you to be able to forward audit events.

 ## Context

 While audit logging may seem like a very simple thing to add to an application, doing it right is